AndriiSolomka/SelfAssessment/Skills/JavaScript.md

   - Ternary operator 🖐 used
   - `void`
   - `yield`
-  - `await`
+  - `await` 🖐 used
   - Template literal 🖐 used
   - Strict mode 🖐 used
   - Hoisting
   - `delete` 🖐 used
   - `in` 🖐 used
-  - `super`
+  - `super` 🖐 used
-  - `eval`
+  - `eval` 🖐 used
-  - `static`
+  - `static` 🖐 used
   - `Number.parseInt` 🖐 used
   - `Number.parseFloat` 🖐 used
   - Property descriptors
   - Sealing properties
   - Freezing properties
   - Computed properties
-  - Instance class fields 👂 heard
+  - Instance class fields 🖐 used
-  - Static class fields 👂 heard
+  - Static class fields 🖐 used
-  - Private class fields 👂 heard
+  - Private class fields 🖐 used
-  - Private class methods 👂 heard
+  - Private class methods 🖐 used
 - Statements
   - if 🖐 used
   - while 🖐 used